- Chinese artichoke is a tuber crop native to China, Japan, and Korea.

 In Chinese artichoke, restoring fertility by growing plants from seed or by crossing with other members of the genus Stachys could make further breeding possible.

 We supply either whole or cut tubers.
-Chinese artichokes are typically provided whole.
+Chinese artichoke tubers are typically provided whole.
 Florida bettony and marsh woundwort are typically provided in roughly three inch long segments.